All you need to know about Taylor Swift’s The Tortured Poets Department album

 “All’s fair in love and poetry,” she declared in a handwritten letter she posted on Instagram.
 Accompanying it was the moody and sensual album cover, which features Swift reclining on a bed, her body seemingly clad in lingerie and her face cropped from the eyes up.

-A little more than a week later, Swift told fans during her Eras Tour concert in Melbourne, Australia: “Songwriting is something that actually gets me through my life.
+A little more than a week later, Swift told fans during her The Eras Tour concert in Melbourne, Australia: “Songwriting is something that actually gets me through my life.

 “I’ve never had an album where I needed songwriting more than I needed it on Tortured Poets.”